tisimst/mcerp/README.txt

 You have several easy, convenient options to install the ``mcerp`` package (administrative privileges may be required)

-1. Download the package files below, unzip to any directory, and run ``python setup.py install`` from the command-line.
+1. Manually download the package files below, unzip to any directory, and run ``python setup.py install`` from the command-line.

 2. Simply copy the unzipped ``mcerp-XYZ`` directory to any other location that